chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Stratum: System-Hardware Co-Design with Tiered Monolithic 3D-Stackable DRAM for Efficient MoE Serving](https://dl.acm.org/doi/10.1145/3725843.3756043): Monolithic 3D-Stackable DRAM (Mono3D DRAM), near-memory processing (NMP), and GPU acceleration, accepted by MICRO'25
 - [ ] [Managing Scalable Direct Storage Accesses for GPUs with GoFS](https://dl.acm.org/doi/10.1145/3731569.3764857): a GPU-orchestrated file system (GoFS) for scaling the direct storage accesses for GPU programs, by fully offloading the storage management to the GPU without host-side control, accepted by SOSP'25
 - [ ] [KTransformers: Unleashing the Full Potential of CPU/GPU Hybrid Inference for MoE Models](https://dl.acm.org/doi/10.1145/3731569.3764843): compute some experts in MoE on CPU, accepted by SOSP'25
+- [ ] [Sandwich: Separating Prefill-Decode Compilation for Efficient CPU LLM Serving](https://arxiv.org/abs/2507.18454): a hardware-centric CPU-based LLM serving engine that uses different execution plans for the prefill and decode phases and optimizes them separately, under guidence of Chuan WU

 #### Inference on personal device